Mod-two cohomology rings of alternating groups: Relationships between the cohomology of alternating and symmetric groups

 \subsection{Coproduct of a transfer product}

-While we will explicitly construct $ \mathcal{B}_+, \mathcal{B}_-$ and $\mathcal{B}_o$, their characterization through through the Gysin sequence allows us to understand the cohomology of $\alt_n$ as a $C_2$-representation under the conjugation.
+Recall that analysis of the Gysin sequence, in particular Proposition~\ref{gysinsplit} and Theorem~\ref{AnnIdeal}, allow us to understand the cohomology of $\alt_n$ as a $C_2$-representation under the conjugation.
 This presentation over $C_2$ is key to the interplay between transfer product and coproduct.

 \begin{definition} A polarized basis for a $C_2$-representation is a basis $B = \{ B_+, B_-, B_o \}$ where the $C_2$-action interchanges $B_+$ and $B_-$ and fixes $B_o$.
-The positive projection, denoted $\rho^+(x)$ by abuse omitting $B$ from notation, is that onto the span of $B_+$. \end{definition}
+The positive projection, denoted $\rho^+(x)$ by abuse omitting $B$ from notation, is that onto the span of $B_+$.

-We need to consider tensor powers of $H^*(B\alt_\bullet)$.
-For $V$ with polarized basis, any tensor power have an induced polarized basis where the neutral sub-basis is given by the tensor products of $B_o$ and by convention the positive sub-basis is given by products where the first non-neutral vector is positive.
+For $V$ with polarized basis, any tensor power has an induced polarized basis where the neutral sub-basis is given by the tensor products of $B_o$ and by convention the positive sub-basis is given by products where the first non-neutral vector is positive.